trashgraphicard/Albedo-Sampler-for-ComfyUI/proposal.md

 <https://github.com/trashgraphicard/I-Will-Name-It-Later.git>

 ## Description
 Some comfyUI nodes that assist in sampling albedo textures.
+The sampled albedo can be easily postprocessed into other pbr textures.

 ## Features
 - Feature 1